cosmos/ibc-temp/spec/app/ics-029-decentralized-identifiers/packet.md

 The authentication module must understand the app specific verify fields along with the authentication data in order to verify that the app data has been properly authorized.

-Upon processing the authentication data, the authentication module will send back an acknowledgement that encodes whether the app data was successfully authenticated.
+Upon processing the authentication data, the authentication module will write an acknowledgement that encodes whether the app data was successfully authenticated.

 ```go
 type DelegateAuthPacketAck {